fastlane/docs/docs/actions/gym.md

   clean: true,
   output_directory: "path/to/dir", # Destination directory.
 Defaults to current directory.
   output_name: "my-app.ipa",       # specify the name of the .ipa file to generate (including file extension)
-  sdk: "10.0"  # use SDK as the name or path of the base SDK when building the project.
+  sdk: "iOS 11.1"        # use SDK as the name or path of the base SDK when building the project.
 )
 ```